Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Boston Scientific Corporation (BSX)

 LOS ANGELES, Jan.
-08, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming February 2, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Boston Scientific Corporation (“Boston Scientific” or the “Company”) (: BSX) securities between April 24, 2019 and November 16, 2020, inclusive (the “Class Period”).
+15, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming February 2, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Boston Scientific Corporation ("Boston Scientific" or the "Company") (NYSE: BSX) securities between April 24, 2019 and November 16, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 8 Warning Signs with NYSE:BSX.
+Click here to check it out.

 If you suffered a loss on your Boston Scientific investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/boston-scientific-corporation/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.